ZJU-ACES-ISE/chatunitest-maven-plugin/README.md

 ### 1.COVERUP
 Initial use may result in an error.
 It is necessary to place the Jacoco-inintegration-1.0-SNAPSHOT.jar under the resources directory into a specified directory (usually the repository corresponding to Maven specified by the system), and obtain the path based on the error message.

+### 2. HITS
+① Slices are stored in tmp \ chatunitest info \ project name \ methodSlice

+② Weak model capability may result in the inability to generate slices

 ## :email: Contact Us

 If you have any questions or want to learn about our experimental results, please feel free to contact us via email: